openshift/enhancements/enhancements/machine-config/certificate-authorities-for-image-registries.md

 ## Proposal

-Create a controller inside machine-config-operator that will replace the node-ca daemon set.
+Create a mechanism inside machine-config-operator that will replace the node-ca daemon set.

-This controller should handle and distribute to all nodes certificate authorities from the user-provided config map that is specified in `images.config.openshift.io/cluster`.
+This mechanism should handle and distribute to all nodes certificate authorities from the user-provided config map that is specified in `images.config.openshift.io/cluster`.
 It should also observe a config map in the `openshift-config-managed` namespace and merge its content with the